 Example: Sam is granted DSP on 30 June 2005.
 He begins a Diploma in Computer Studies at a TAFE college.
 This course meets the criteria as a qualifying course and Sam is granted PES.
 In June 2007 Sam's eligibility for DSP is reviewed.
 As he applied for DSP between 11 May 2005 and 30 June 2006, he is reviewed and reassessed against the 15 hour eligibility criteria.
 Sam is assessed as having a work capacity of 15 to 29 hours per week and is transferred to NSA.
 Sam will continue to receive PES while he continues to undertake his Computer Studies Diploma, providing he continues to receive NSA.

 If a principal carer (whether partnered or single) is undertaking full-time or part-time study as a PP recipient and then transfers to NSA or YA (job seeker), then they can continue to complete their course of study even if the remainder of the course is longer than 12 months in duration.
-In addition, they will be taken as meeting all participation requirements (including job search and mutual obligation) while completing their course as long as they continue studying in the same course.
+In addition, they will be taken as meeting all participation requirements (including job search and mutual obligation) while completing their course as long as they continue studying in the same course for at least 30 hours per fortnight (including contact and non-contact hours).

-Example 1: Jenny was granted PPP on 24 October 2004.
-She begins studying full-time in a 4 year Bachelor of Computer Science at a university in February 2008.
-In March 2009, Jenny's youngest child turns 7, so she becomes subject to mandatory participation requirements.
+Example: Jenny was granted PPS on 24 October 2005.
+She begins studying full-time in a 4 year Bachelor of Computer Science at a university in February 2010.
+In March 2011, Jenny's youngest child turns 6, so she becomes subject to participation requirements.
 While Jenny is studying this course on a full-time basis she is deemed to be meeting her participation requirements in full.
-In June 2010 Jenny becomes single and remains single for more than 12 consecutive weeks so she loses her grandfathered PPP status.
-As her youngest child is 8 years old she claims NSA.
+In March 2013, her youngest child turns 8 years old and she claims NSA.
 Because Jenny was studying full-time immediately prior to moving to NSA she can complete the course while in receipt of NSA.
 Furthermore, she will continue to satisfy her participation requirements in full while completing that course on a full-time basis.

 A job seeker with full-time requirements who is undertaking either full-time or part-time education or training as an approved activity can only be required to accept an offer of suitable employment if the hours of employment would fit around the timing of their study (see examples below).